artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 2. Then, resolve the exercises provided [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) using Ripes.
 These are the exercises you will include in the report, so make sure to write everything down as you work through them.

 ## Cache simulation in Ripes - Guided example
 The cache view allows simulating different configurations and management policies for first-level data and instruction caches.
 In general, and unless stated otherwise, for this practice, we will configure the compiler to work with optimization level -O1 and set the processor to Single-Cycle 32-bit (see the following two figures).
-Moreover, in most of the exercises, we will not analyze the instruction cache, so its configuration will not affect us, and we can leave it as the default in the simulator.
+Moreover, in these exercises we will not analyze the instruction cache, so its configuration will not affect us, and we can leave it as the default in the simulator.

 <p align="center">
   <img src="Images/CompilerSettings.png" width=80% height=80%>